bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 - Short stature ([HP:0004322](https://hpo.jax.org/app/browse/term/HP:0004322))
 - Supraventricular tachycardia ([HP:0004755](https://hpo.jax.org/app/browse/term/HP:0004755))

-The LIRICAL algorithm takes these 7 HPO terms along with the individual's DNA variants (from WGS or WES) and outputs a list of candidate diagnoses, their post-test probabilities, and visualizations showing which of the individual's HPO terms support or contradict each candidate.
+The LIRICAL algorithm takes these 7 HPO terms along with the individual's variants (from WGS or WES) and outputs a list of candidate diagnoses, their post-test probabilities, and visualizations showing which of the individual's HPO terms support or contradict each candidate.

 For the above example, LIRICAL outputs: